unrealnerd/restfulprofiles/README.md

 * Create middleware for global exception handling
 * Add security for API- try using JWT instead of cookie for generating token use "api/Login" and generate a Token.
 Then use this token in the request header
+* case insensitive search using Query

 # Things to be Done
 * search action implementation
-* checkout text-indexes in mongodb and case-insensitivity
+* checkout text-indexes in mongodb
 * seperate API proj and lib proj
 * unit test- Use Autofixture
 * Integrate swagger